bradford415/CALM/README.md

 # Classification Algorithm for Labeled Matrices
-A multilayer perceptron neural network used to classify three or more labels through gene expression implemented in PyTorch.
+A multilayer perceptron (MLP) neural network used to classify labels using biological features such as gene expression or genotypes.
+Because many biological tools output matrices with the features as rows and sample number as columns, this proejct takes the same format.

-This project takes two input files, a gene expression matrix (GEM) and text file which lists the correct labels in one column.
-The GEM is transposed to allign with the label file, 80% of the samples are used to train the neural network, and then the network is tested with the last 20% of samples.
+The goal of this project is to create a 'general purpose classifier' that will learn the labels supplied to it using continous or discrete data.
+The project will take two files, a sample file and label file, and hyperparamteters specified by the user as command-line arguments.
+Some of these hyperparamters include, batch size, learning rate, test split, continuous or discrete data, etc. Because no dataset is exactly the same, more command-line options will likely need to be added, such as number of hidden layers/neurons, to fully optimize this general purpose classifer.

 ## Requirements
 - torch